syncfusion-content/asp.netwebforms-docs/aspnet/PercentTextbox/Integration.md

-The output of PercentageTextbox controls with two-way angular bindingis as follows.
+The output of PercentageTextbox controls with two-way AngularJS binding is as follows.

 ![](Integration_images/Integration_img3.jpeg)